 Though I’m not quite that cool, it is my favorite city, and I’ve even gotten myself into my own little routine for how I do things and where I stay.
 I almost always book two different hotels because I love to try out new neighborhoods, and um, if you haven’t noticed…hotels are my thing!
 On this particular trip, I was so excited to visit the Artist Residence, quite literally a townhouse walkup (meaning no elevators), so if you want to feel like a real Londoner, this hotel will give you a taste.

 Behind every great brand, there is inevitably a great story.
 And so the story goes, co-founder Justin Salisbury dropped out of university to help run the family B&B in Brighton.
 Wanting to improve the business with very little budget, he put out an ad for local artists to decorate rooms in exchange for board.
 The plan worked, and hundreds of artists descended on the place, and thus, Artist Residence was born.
-They now have four locations across England, with plans to open a fifth next year.
+They now have five locations across England.

 Welcome to your home away from home.
 This is Artist Residence Pimlico.